Simple Living With Nature

 Instructions

-• Whisk together the flours, salt, bread yeast, and baking soda.
+• Whisk together the flour, salt, and baking soda.

 • Add the sourdough starter, 2 tablespoons of olive oil, and yogurt.
 Stir until a shaggy dough forms.

 • Dissolve the honey in the water, then add to the bowl.
 Stir together and lightly knead in the bowl with the spatula.
-The dough should be fairly wet.
-If it's still a little dry, add more water a tablespoon at a time until it reaches the correct consistency (see post photos).
+The dough should be fairly wet but not soggy.
+If it’s still a little dry, add more water a tablespoon at a time until it reaches the correct consistency.

-• Cover with plastic wrap and set aside for at least 4 hours at room temperature.
+• Cover the bowl with plastic or beeswax wrap and set aside for 4-8 hours at room temperature.
+The dough should rise to about double in size.

 • Divide the dough into 6 equally sized pieces.